backstage/backstage/packages/techdocs-common/api-report.md

 import { UrlReader } from '@backstage/backend-common';
 import { Writable } from 'stream';

-// Warning: (ae-missing-release-tag) "checkoutGitRepository" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const checkoutGitRepository: (repoUrl: string, config: Config, logger: Logger) => Promise<string>;

-// Warning: (ae-missing-release-tag) "CommonGitPreparer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class CommonGitPreparer implements PreparerBase {
     constructor(config: Config, logger: Logger);
-    // Warning: (ae-forgotten-export) The symbol "PreparerResponse" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     prepare(entity: Entity, options?: {
         etag?: string;
     }): Promise<PreparerResponse>;
 }

-// Warning: (ae-missing-release-tag) "DirectoryPreparer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class DirectoryPreparer implements PreparerBase {
     constructor(config: Config, logger: Logger, reader: UrlReader);